Checkpoint Inhibitors

 Large Granular Lymphocytic Leukemia

+Large granular lymphocytic (LGL) leukemia is a chronic lymphoproliferative disorder that exhibits an unexplained, chronic (> 6 months) elevation in large granular lymphocytes (LGLs) in the peripheral blood.
 Large granular lymphocytic leukemia is an uncommon condition also described as CD8 lymphocytosis with neutropenia or T-lymphoproliferative disease.
-The peripheral blood lymphocytosis is composed of cells with round or oval nuclei with moderately condensed chromatin and rare nucleoli, eccentrically placed in the abundant pale blue cytoplasm with azurophilic granules.
-Large granular lymphocytic (LGL) leukemia has been recognized by the World […]
+Peripheral blood lymphocytosis comprises cells with round or oval nuclei with moderately condensed chromatin and rare […]

 Read more